Harmix/pam-benchmark/src/baselines/README.md

 # Baselines

-Each system under test (our solution + each competitor) is implemented as a `Baseline` subclass conforming to the protocol in `baselines/base.py`.
-M1 ships a single concrete baseline, `LiteLLMBaseline`, which routes any LiteLLM-supported model name (e.g.
-`gpt-4-turbo`, `gpt-4o`, `claude-3-5-sonnet`) through a unified async interface.
+Each system under test — Harmix's [Pam](https://manager.harmix.ai) and each memory competitor — is implemented as a `Baseline` subclass conforming to the protocol in `baselines/base.py`.
+M1 ships a single concrete baseline, `LiteLLMBaseline`, which routes any LiteLLM-supported model name (e.g. `gpt-4-turbo`, `gpt-4o`, `claude-3-5-sonnet`) through a unified async interface.

 ## Adding a new baseline